jenkinsci/url-filter-plugin/README.md

 In summary, with Administrative Filter Plugin,
 -   You can define filter patterns (Regex) for Http Request URIs
--   You can define users for excluding from filter patterns.
+-   You can define usernames or regex patterns for excluding loggedIn users from url restrictions.

 # Configuration
 Plugin configuration is stored under Jenkins - Configure System page.